Formatted Text

 Formatted list

-To configure a list, you can use the style attribute.
-Its type parameter can be one of the following:
+Configure lists using the style attribute.
+The type parameter can be one of the following:

-also, for bulleted lists, you can use any symbol by specifying its UTF8 code, for example:
+Use any symbol by specifying its UTF-8 code, for example:

-To start a numbered list with a certain number, use the start argument of the style attribute.
+To start a numbered list with a specific number, use the start argument of the style attribute.
 For example, <ol style='start: 3; type: upperRoman;'> starts the list from III.

 List Settings